Tranquil-M/dotfiles/README.md

 1. Detects the current operating system and package manager, (includes yay on arch), and if the package manager doesn't currently exist, it installs it onto the system.

-2. Looks for a package file in the same directory as the install script, eg. `packages-arch.txt`, then scans the package manager's package repository for said packages.
+2. Looks for a package file in the `packages` sub directory, eg. `packages-arch.txt`, then scans the package manager's package repository for said packages.
 If it finds them, it installs them.
 In the case of arch linux, it first scans pacman, then the AUR if it can't find it.

 3. Uses GNU Stow to create symlinks for each directory saved into the 'dotfiles' repository.

-4. Prompts you to restart your system (optional).
+4. Prompts you to restart your system.

 ## Features